-The Bank contributed ₹13.71 crores (previous year ₹14.10 crores) to the superannuation plan for the year.
+The Bank contributed ₹15.95 crores (previous year ₹13.71 crores) to the superannuation plan for the year.

-The Bank has also accrued ₹1.68 crores for the eligible employees of the Bank who had moved to the Bank as part of the Citibank India consumer business acquisition as they are entitled to receive a lumpsum corpus amount under a separate Superannuation scheme with vesting criteria of 10 years as a defined contribution plan.
+The Bank has also accrued ₹16.09 crores (previous year ₹1.68 crores) for the eligible employees who had moved to the Bank as part of the Citibank India consumer business acquisition as they are entitled to receive a lumpsum corpus amount under a separate Superannuation scheme with vesting criteria of 10 years as a defined contribution plan.